GUEST POST by jrbarch: There are three major fields of thought or areas, before our consciousness, present in the mind:

 Time for a music break.
 Proceed with caution if in the office or too seriously into economics to countenance such an outrageous waste of cyberspace.
 The economic content of what follows is arguably minimal.
 Arguably, it is not even arguable.
 As always with music breaks, your mileage may vary.
 It’s unavoidable.
 I’m sorry.
 And I feel your pain.
 Heteconomist has its own core set of musical influences, and it is virtually inevitable that these expose themselves from time to time.
-The good news is that it’s always possible to infuse the blog with new influences via the comments section.
-And, of course, if you choose not to click on the videos, no one will ever be the wiser.
+The good news is that if you choose not to click on the videos, no one will ever be the wiser.
 Perfect.

 Casting a wary eye over old posts, it became clear that this time last year a tradition in the form of an annual holiday message was launched.
 For bloggers especially taken with the Christmas/New Year spirit, a launch of this kind might make sense.
 Otherwise, it is surely unwise.
 It requires coming up with a message that is more or less the same as last year yet different enough to justify its existence.